FlorianSchroevers/af-detection/README.md

 * `get_time_rythm_mapping`:

 		Description:
-        	Returns a dict mapping the times to the rythm at that time for a given patient
+        	returns a dict mapping the times to the rythm at that time for a given patient
         Args:
             patient_id : str
                 the id of the patient